Bike Bets (part 1)

 THE FIRST BET

 I bet on Dan Bilzerian to complete his bike bet vs. Bill Perkins.
+The bet was Dan had 48 hours to ride a bike from the Las Vegas sign to his house in the Hills in LA or vice-a-versa.
+He could use a number of bikes, and have a crew to support.
 So I hear about this bet like everyone else and am thinking...
 Wow what a crazy bet!!
 Within a couple days, I get a call from Dan and Bill asking me to arbitrate a couple issues for them.
 One question is about what happens if Dan gets pulled over by the police and arrested, and the other was about the exact route Dan had to take, e.g. does he have to take the highway (which is a shorter route start-to-finish, or can he do the same distance but on side roads where it's 100% legal).
 I make my arbitration which I think was really the fair resolution to the situation.
 I think it was also something all parties were amenable too, so it was nice that nobody left heading to the bet with a bad taste in their mouth about the situation they were in.
 Over the next couple weeks, thinking about the bet I decide Dan has a major advantage and want to bet.
 I ended up making a series of bets with Bill and some other people.
 The first couple bets I made were with the exact same rules as Dan and Bill’s original bet, and the later bets were with the modifications that I would lose if Dan died or was arrested, and that no time was added on the clock for any reason.
 At the time, it was the most I’d ever wagered on a prop bet.
 Because I’m friends with Dan, I called him at various times to ask him how his training was going.
 He seemed pretty confident and I liked what I was hearing.
 I kept placing more bets and was really in for a good sweat on this one.
 The challenge came and Dan crushed it.
 There was some controversy about the drafting, but I believe Dan won the bet fair and square.

 THE SECOND BET